Church of St. George, Kurbinovo: Interior

 The interior is covered with frescos from top to bottom, divided into three to five registers.
 Marble imitation is used for the lowest one, whereas the second stripe is filled with saints who are also depicted on the door lintels.
 The figures are usually arranged in a group of three people, for example Pantaleon, Cosmas and Damian.
 Constantine the Great and his mother Helena, a typical image in many churches, are portrayed on the southern wall.
 The most important female martyrs are represented by Thecla, Petka, Theodora, Barbara, Kyriaki and Catherine on the western wall, while Euphrosynus and the nursing Anne, mother of Mary, count as two of the oldest representations at all.
 A significant figure of the Christian mission is embodied by Saint Clement, whereas Cyril and Methodius stand for patrons of the Byzantine-Slavic culture.
+Next to the images of Cyril and Methodius, Greek inscriptions were found, which define them as "teachers of the Bulgarians" - (διδάσκαλος (τῶν) Βουλγάρων).

 The cycle of Christ in the register above starts at the triumphal arch with the Annunciation.
 Gabriel is constituted on the left side of the conch, Mary on its right.
 The sequence continues on the southern wall: Visitation, conversation between Mary and Elizabeth, Nativity, Presentation at the Temple, Baptism and Raising of Lazarus.
 The passion is introduced on the western wall by the Entry into Jerusalem, followed by the Transfiguration, which is normally depicted after the Baptism.
 Entry and Transfiguration are interrupted by the Dormition above the western entrance.
 The cycle follows up on the northern wall: Crucifixion, Descent from the Cross, Entombment, Women at the tomb and Harrowing of Hell.
 The series ends with the Ascension on the eastern gable zone.
 Its counterpart shows the Pentecost.
 Below is a depiction of the Theophany, using the full width of the wall.
 Two monumental icons of Christ and George facing each other are portrayed at the first elevation of the floor.